 Limitations on total suspended solids (TSS), biochemical oxygen demand (BOD5), E. coli, pH and percent removal for BOD5 and TSS are based on current Utah Secondary Treatment Standards, UAC R317-1-3.2.
-Limitations for ammonia are based on the waste load analysis.
-The oil and grease is based on best professional judgment (BPJ).
-Attached is a Wasteload Analysis for this discharge into the Malad River.
-It has been determined that this discharge will not cause a violation of water quality standards.
-An Antidegradation Level II review is not required since the Level I review shows that water quality impacts are minimal.
+The oil and grease limit is based on best professional judgment (BPJ).
+The permit limit for total dissolved solids is based on the state-wide standard for all class 4 waters, which are protective of agricultural uses, UAC R317-2-14.